 Fellow moms swore by dandelion root tea to prevent the itching from escalating.
 I was willing to try just about anything, and adding dandelion root to my regular tea consumption was an easy step.

-Besides dandelion root tea, fellow moms also drank lemon water and ate a low-fat diet, both as a way to lessen the itching.
+Besides dandelion root tea, fellow moms also drank lemon water and ate a low-fat diet to lessen the itching.

-And so my biggest advice is to look online for communities of women going through the same thing.
+And so, my biggest advice is to look online for communities going through the same thing.
 I turned to an online cholestasis group and found many women in the same shoes.
 Offer your own advice and help.
-Having others’ support will keep you in positive, knowing it will all be okay in the end.
+Having others’ support will keep you positive, knowing it will all be okay in the end.

 Along with finding a group, turn to your family and friends.
 Watch funny movies together and order in food so you don’t have to worry about cooking.
 Draw on your village to help carry you through this madness.
 And write in a journal, spewing whatever honest thoughts you have.

 And for every miserable day and sleepless night, remind yourself that you’re giving your baby one more day to grow.
-Knowing all this will end with a healthy baby is likely the most effective coping method of all.
+Knowing all this will end with your baby is the most effective coping method of all.

 Get more tips: